Pratham00007/MindMate/README.md

 ## 📧 Feedback & Contributions

 Contributions, suggestions, and feedback are welcome!
-Open an issue or submit a pull request to help improve MindEase.
+Open an issue or submit a pull request to help improve GCGrid.

 ---